Our favourite places to stay on this sleepy Cebu island.

 The picture of Leyte can be drawn through several features: the longest bridge in the Philippines (San Juanico Bridge), the geothermal electric power plants, the Tinikling dance — even the bloody scenes of World War II and General Douglas MacArthur!
 Natural wonders also fill the place, so much so that Imelda Marcos decided to rename one of its lakes, Lake Danao, after her.
 Sambawan Island and the Tangkaan Beach also stun those who visit Leyte.

 In December 2019, Leyte declared a state of calamity once again after Typhoon Ursula struck on Christmas Eve.
-Almost 2,000 families evacuated due to the aftermath of the calamity.
+Almost 2,000 families were evacuated due to the aftermath of the calamity.
 Ursula also caused hundreds of millions worth of damage to the province.

-Before the coronavirus (COVID-19), Leyte heavily relied on tourism to stabilise their economy amid calamities.
+Before the coronavirus (COVID-19), Leyte heavily relied on tourism to stabilise its economy amid calamities.
 Now that the province is under modified general community quarantine (MGCQ), Governor Leopoldo Dominico Petilla expects the economy to bounce back sooner than later.

 Also read: A Simple Travel Guide to Leyte: What You Need to Know Before Your Trip